Kritya Foundation

 Kritya Ensemble members are appointed to teach beginner classes.
 This strengthens their own artistry through teaching, while giving students access to a variety of perspectives and precise guidance. -

-Advanced Classes with Yamini Kalluri
+Intermediate & Advanced Classes with Yamini Kalluri

 Yamini leads technical refinement, choreography, and conditioning classes.
 Her Kritya Technique blends the Vempati style of Kuchipudi with insights drawn from ballet, contemporary dance, Odissi, Bharatanatyam, Mohiniattam, Kathak, yoga, and pilates—expanding the art form while staying rooted in tradition.